Back to home

 5. Select best visual hierarchy

-• Eye path flows headline → hero → CTA zone
+Eye path should flow headline zone → hero → CTA zone.
+No busy texture behind planned text.

 6. Add type and export